hamster-fish/TurtleM/README.md

 # TurtleM
 TurtleM is a Mathematica package implements some basic functionalities of python *turtle* library.

-The project is a collaborative project for entertainment purpose.
+The project is a collaborative project by YuWanZ and hjiaa for entertainment purpose.